CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its Azure AI domain and provides explicit trigger terms via a 'WHEN:' clause.
-Its main strengths are comprehensive trigger term coverage and clear completeness with both what/when answered.
-Its weaknesses are that the capabilities listed are more like feature categories than concrete actions, and some trigger terms (OCR, search) are generic enough to potentially conflict with non-Azure skills.
+This is a solid skill description that clearly identifies its Azure AI domain and provides explicit trigger guidance via a 'WHEN:' clause.
+Its main strengths are comprehensive trigger term coverage and clear completeness.
+Its weaknesses are that the capabilities could be more concrete (listing specific actions rather than feature categories) and some generic terms like 'OCR' and 'search' could cause conflicts with non-Azure skills.

 Suggestions